zero trust network design

 Its prime use was to increase performance.
 However, it was used for security in what we know as traditional zone-based networking.
 The segments in zone-based networks are too large and often have different devices with different security levels and requirements.

-SASE enables this by creating a logical access boundary encompassing a user and an application or set of applications.
+A. Logical-access boundary: SASE enables this by creating a logical access boundary encompassing a user and an application or set of applications.
 And that is it—nothing more and nothing less.
 Therefore, we have many virtual micro perimeters specific to the business instead of the traditional main inside/outside perimeter.
 Virtual perimeters allow you to grant access to the particular application, not the underlying network or subnet.

-Also, SASE only grants access to the specific application at an application layer.
+C. Software-defined perimeter (SDP): SASE only grants access to the specific application at an application layer.
 The SDP part of SASE now controls which devices and applications can access distinctive services at an application level.
 Permitted by a policy granted by the SDP part of SASE, machines can only access particular hosts and services and cannot access network segments and subnets.

 Broad network access is eliminated, reducing the attack surface to an absolute minimum.
 SDP provides a fully encrypted application communication path.
-However, the binding application permits only authorized applications, so they can only communicate through the established encrypted tunnels, thus blocking all other applications from using them.
+However, the binding application permits only authorized applications to communicate through the established encrypted tunnels, thus blocking all other applications from using them.
+This creates a dynamic perimeter around the application, including connected users and devices.
+Furthermore, it offers a narrow access path—reducing the attack surface to an absolute minimum.

 Traditional network solutions provide coarse-grained network segmentation based on someone’s IP address.
 However, someone’s IP address is not a good security hook and does not provide much information about user identity.
 SASE enables the creation of microsegmentation based on user-defined controls, allowing a 1-to-1 mapping, unlike with a VLAN, where there is the potential to see everything within that VLAN.

+Identity-aware access: SASE provides adaptive, identity-aware, precision access for those seeking more precise access and session control to applications on-premises and in the cloud.
+Access policies are primarily based on user, device, and application identities.
 The procedure is applied independent of the user’s physical location or the device’s I.P. address, except where it prohibits it.
 This brings a lot more context to policy application.
 Therefore, if a bad actor gains access to one segment in the zone, they are prevented from compromising any other network resource.

 Summary: Zero Trust SASE

-Zero Trust is a security framework that operates under the principle of “never trust, always verify.”
+Zero Trust is a security framework that operates under the “never trust, always verify.”
 It assumes no user or device should be inherently trusted, regardless of location or network.
 Instead, Zero Trust focuses on continuously verifying and validating identity, access, and security parameters before granting any level of access.

-Section 2: The Evolution of SASE
+The Evolution of SASE

 Secure Access Service Edge (SASE) represents a convergence of network security and wide-area networking capabilities.
 It combines security services, such as secure web gateways, firewall-as-a-service, and data loss prevention, with networking functionalities like software-defined wide-area networking (SD-WAN) and cloud-native architecture.
 SASE aims to provide comprehensive security and networking services in a unified, cloud-delivered model.